nihaldhamani/academic-kickstart/content/home/experience.md

   location = "Pasadena, CA"
   date_start = "2018-05-18"
   date_end = "2018-08-16"
-  description = "Software Engineering intern for the Mars 2020 CS3 team"
+  description = """I interned with the Common Software Services for the Mars 2020 mission.

+  I worked on developing tools to improve efficiency of cloud tools.
+  """

 [[experience]]